Alpha Alpha Alpha: History

 Alpha Alpha Alpha (Tri-Alpha) was an initiative of Carol Traupman-Carr, the associate provost of Moravian College (now Moravian University) in Bethlehem, Pennsylvania.
 It was established with the initiation of more than 100 members on March 24, 2018.
 Tri-Alpha was created as an honor society for first-generation college students.

 Later, the honor society was incorporated as a (501)(c)(3) nonprofit corporation to expand to other colleges and universities.
 Tri-Alpha recognizes the academic achievements of first-generation colleges students, creates a support network for those students, promotes leadership, and encourages enthusiasm for academics.
 Initially, it expanded to small liberal arts colleges.
 By April 2021, it has chartered 89 chapters.

 As of 2024, Alpha Alpha Alpha has chartered 287 chapters in the United States.
 Its headquarters are in Bethlehem, Pennsylvania.

 Symbols

 Alpha Alpha Alpha's emblem is an organizational pin.
 The pin features Tri-Alpha's logo, which includes a star in the center of several circles.
 The star symbolizes the inductees, who are "beacons of light for others to follow".
 The circles represent its member's various communities—the university community, their home community, and the wider world.

-Tri-Alphas colors and honor cord are blue and grey/silver.
+Tri-Alpha's colors and honor cord are blue and grey/silver.